JourdanThomas/CubeSat/README.md

 - **Reaction_Wheel_Improvement:** Encompasses information regarding the CubeSat's ability to orient itself using reaction wheels.
 - **Soft:** Holds the original base code with additional comments for understanding purposes.
 - **Web_Serveur:** Contains all the files necessary to visualize various web pages related to the Cubesat, including the work done by other group members.
+- **Swarm_decode**  Contains all the file to receive and decode RF signals from multiple CubeSats

 Please refer to individual folders for specific details and resources related to each stage of the project.